StephenCleary/blog-stephencleary-dotcom/blog/_posts/2017-03-30-aspnetcore-synchronization-context.md

 ## Beware Implicit Parallelism

-There's one more major concern when moving from a synchronizing context to a thread pool context (i.e., from legacy ASP.NET to ASP.NET Core).
+There is one more major concern when moving from a synchronizing context to a thread pool context (i.e., from legacy ASP.NET to ASP.NET Core).

 The legacy ASP.NET `SynchronizationContext` is an actual *synchronizing context*, meaning that within a request context, only one thread can actually *execute code* at a time.
 That is, asynchronous continuations may run on any thread, but *only one at a time*.
 ASP.NET Core does not have a `SynchronizationContext`, so `await` defaults to the thread pool context.
 So, in the ASP.NET Core world, asynchronous continuations may run on any thread, and they may all run in *parallel*.

 As a contrived example, consider this code, which downloads two strings and places them into a list.
 This code works fine in legacy ASP.NET because the request context only permits one continuation at a time: